yanhaijing/console.js/doc/api.md

 In ie6 ie7, console is undefined.
 In ie8 ie9, first open the developer tools before, console is undefined.

+**note:** compiled code is dependent on ES5 environment, so it is need to include [es5-shim](http://github.com/es-shims/es5-shim/) for ie6-8, and you can view [demo/demo-global.html](../demo/demo-global.html)

 ## polyfill
 Fix ie6-9 console.xxx is error